Table of Contents[Hide][Show]

 Gumbo and gamblers lure plenty of travelers to Biloxi, Mississippi, with good reason.
-Kids with their families dive into different vacation activities in this Gulf Coast signature city, variations on the casino scene.
-Read on to learn nine cool things to do with kids in Biloxi.
+Kids with their families dive into other vacation activities in this Mississippi Gulf Coast signature city,.
+Read on to learn 9 fun things to do with kids in Biloxi.

-Biloxi can stand alone as a Mississippi vacation destination.
-Plenty of things to do in Biloxi with kids, and without.
-But slipping over the city line now and then for additional Mississippi Gulf Coast discoveries added additional pizzazz to my Biloxi experience.
+Biloxi can stand alone as a coastal Mississippi vacation destination.
+There are plenty of things to do in Biloxi with kids and without.
+But slipping over the city line now and then for additional Coastal Mississippi discoveries added additional pizzazz to my Biloxi experience.

 Don’t want to drive?
 Coast Transit Authority buses link many family-friendly places.